johnathan-convertino-afrl/mod_clock_ena_gen/README.md

 ### PARAMETERS

 *   CLOCK_SPEED      - This is the aclk frequency in Hz
-*   START_AT_ZERO    - Start counter at 0 if set.
+*   START_AT_ZERO    - Start counter at rate if set.
 Otherwise start at CLOCK_SPEED/2.
 *   DELAY            - Delay the enable by a number of clock ticks

 ### COMPONENTS